ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS can be deployed over an OpenStack installation.
 This section describes the process of configuring the DevStack version of OpenStack to run ConPaaS.
-You can skip this section if you plan to deploy ConPaaS over Amazon Web Services or OpenNebula.
+You can skip this section if you plan to deploy ConPaaS over Amazon Web Services.

 In the rest of this section, the command-line examples assume that the user is authenticated and able to run OpenStack commands (such as ``nova list``) on the